craftcms/docs/docs/5.x/extend/updating-plugins.md

 ## New Features

+Let’s start by looking at a few completely new concepts in Craft 5.
+There are lots of new features associated with existing functionality (like [elements](#elements) and [fields](#field-types)), which we’ll get to in a moment.

 ### Bulk Operations

 Whenever Craft saves an element, it starts tracking a _bulk save operation_.
 This allows plugins to act on the final state in a save that _may_ involve multiple elements.
 If you rely on element save events, consider switching to bulk ops